 I don’t have a bike.
 Can I still participate?+-

-Participants wishing to rent a bike for the Eastside Tour can reserve a bike with Mountain High Outfitters before the start of the tour.tour do not need to make a reservation with Mountain High Outfitters, but must arrive 30 minutes prior to the tour start in order to secure a bike.
-For the Westside tour if you’d like to rent a bike you can rent a Relay Bike Share bicycle, please sign up for a Relay account today!
-You can create a new Pay-As-You-Go account here with an e-mail address and credit card (no cash option at this time): https://widget.socialbicycles.com/31/549 Also, be sure to install the SoBi app on your smartphone: https://app.socialbicycles.com/users/sign_in When you arrive at Historic Westside Village, you can use the code provided in your confirmation email when you register to get a three hour ride for the cost of a one-hour ride.
+If you’d like to rent a bike you can rent a Relay Bike Share bicycle, please sign up for a Relay account today!
+You can create a new Pay-As-You-Go account here with an e-mail address and credit card (no cash option at this time): https://widget.socialbicycles.com/31/549 Also, be sure to install the SoBi app on your smartphone: https://app.socialbicycles.com/users/sign_in When you arrive at the tour, you can use the code provided in your confirmation email when you register to get a three hour ride for the cost of a one-hour ride.
 If you are already a subscribing Relay Bike Share member, this code will apply a credit to your account!
-For questions concerning Relay Bike Share please use this contact info: email@example.com 678.710.9900
+For questions concerning Relay Bike Share please use this contact info: firstname.lastname@example.org 678.710.9900

 All the reservations are full.
 Is there a waiting list?+-